hrszpuk/rvm/docs/SPECIFICATION.md

 | 0x5 | unsigned 16-bit integer |

 #### Extended value size/type encoding
-When an operand type is an extended value the size is determined by bits 6-7.
+When an operand type is an extended value, the following values can be specified in the type info bits.

 | Hex | Type                           |
 |-----|--------------------------------|